caronc/apprise/packaging/man/apprise.md

 ## BUGS

-**Apprise** is written in Python with 100% test coverage; but it still makes it far from perfect since the notification services it talks to change all the time.
 If you find any bugs, please make them known at:
 <https://github.com/caronc/apprise/issues>

 ## COPYRIGHT